yecril71pl/WSL/commandline/WSL/reference/architecture.md

 2. Terminal management
 3. System service requests and inter process communication

 The primary role of SUA was to encourage applications to get ported to Windows without significant rewrites.
 This was achieved by implementing the POSIX user mode APIs using NT constructs.
 Given that these components were constructed in user mode, it was difficult to have semantic and performance parity for kernel mode system calls like fork().
-Because this model relied on the need for programs to be recompiled it required ongoing feature porting and was a maintenance burden.
+This model required programs to be recompiled which meant continuous feature porting.
+It was undenyably a maintenance burden.

-Over time these initial subsystems were retired.
-However, since the Windows NT Kernel was architected to allow new subsystem environments, we were able to use the initial investments made in this area and broaden them to develop the Windows Subsystem for Linux.
+Over time, those subsystems were retired.
+However, since the Windows NT Kernel was architected to allow new subsystem environments, we were able to use the initial investments made in this area to develop the Windows Subsystem for Linux.

 ## Windows Subsystem for Linux
 WSL contains both user mode and kernel mode components.
 It is primarily comprised of: